dmcginley/project1_yoga_site/README.md

 - [Cabin](https://fonts.google.com/?query=Cabin) - for the h1, h2 and h3 as a strong, clean, easy to read font.

-- [Rubik](https://fonts.google.com/specimen/Rubik?query=Rubik) - for the body, simmiler to Cabin font, modern and clean in style.
+- [Rubik](https://fonts.google.com/specimen/Rubik?query=Rubik) - for the body, similar to Cabin font, modern and clean in style.

 - [Libre Baskerville](https://fonts.google.com/specimen/Libre+Baskerville?query=Libre+Baskerville) - for the quotation on the home page, I chose a more flowery font to look similar to a book type of font, or something in print.

-All three fonts together helps continue the clean aesthetic across the site.
+All three fonts together help continue the clean aesthetic across the site.

 ## Color Choices

-In the end I went for a simple color palette (cutting my colors down by about half), which I found is in keeping with a lot of yoga websites.
+In the end, I went for a simple color palette (cutting my colors down by about half), which I found is in keeping with a lot of yoga websites.
-The buttons stand out in the hierarchy with stronger colors as do the videos against the off white.
+The buttons stand out in the hierarchy with stronger colors as do the videos against the off-white.

-I chose the common red and blue style of button, red usually as a call to immediate action and blue in the form.
+I chose the common red and blue style of button, red usually as a call to immediate action, and blue in the form.

 ![Color sheet](assets/markdown_images/colors.png "Main colors")